steven-omaha/pacdef/README.md

 ## Installation

 ### Arch Linux
-`pacdef` is available in the AUR [as stable release](https://aur.archlinux.org/packages/pacdef) or [development version](https://aur.archlinux.org/packages/pacdef-git).
+`pacdef` is available in the AUR [as stable release](https://aur.archlinux.org/packages/pacdef) or [development version](https://aur.archlinux.org/packages/pacdef-git) or [binary version](https://aur.archlinux.org/packages/pacdef-bin).
 The AUR package will also provide completions for `zsh`.

 ### other